 A Great Eco-Voluntourism Experience for Solo Travel

 As a world traveler, scuba diver, and Sustainability professional, I have been looking for a way to start incorporating marine conservation volunteer work with my travel and scuba diving.
-Volunteering with Reef CI at Tom Owens Caye.
+That’s how I found Reef CI at Tom Owens Caye.
 Here is how I became a marine conservation volunteer in Belize over 40 and how you can, too.